 What do you regard as the lowest depth of misery?
 I’ve had sadness, a lot of sadness, from a brother who passed away.
 But misery – I don’t know that I’ve had misery.

 What is your favorite occupation?
 Construction or building things.
 I love to work power tools.
 I just finished laying two floors in my house.

 What is your most marked characteristic?
 I’m patient with people.

 What do you most value in your friends?
 That we can just be open and tell it as it is.

 When you read, do you prefer fiction or non-fiction?
 Non-fiction.

 Who are your heroes in real life?
 My mom, for nurturing all us kids (5 boys, 2 girls) on the farm.

 What are your favorite names?
 My sons’ names, Antonio and Gabriel.

 What is it that you most dislike?
-When people aren’t kind to each other.
+When people aren’t nice to each other.

 What is your greatest regret?
-When I joined the military I thought that I should go into the administrative field versus engineering, which was the field that I tested higher in.
+Probably when I joined the military and I thought that I should go into the administrative field versus mechanics, which was the field that I tested higher in.
 Back then you did the normal women roles.